-Psyc 312 (Experimental Design & Quantitative Method) and Psyc 375 (Brain and Behaviour), or consent of the Department.
+Psychology 205 or Psychology 200 and 201, Psyc 312 (Experimental Design & Quantitative Method) and Psyc 375 (Brain and Behaviour).

 Required Text

 There are no required textbooks for this course.
 The course material consists of selected articles that will be available on the course website (https://blackboard.ucalgary.ca).